xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_credit.md

 PayPal offers free banner ads that promote PayPal Credit financing as a PayPal payment option.
 A study has shown that implementing these banner ads can drive an 18% increase in online sales.
 You can specify whether you want to use these banners on your store website via the addon settings.

+Note that PayPal Credit is currently available only to shoppers based in the United States.

 ## Enable PayPal Credit
 To get the ability to enable the PayPal Credit payment option for your customers, you need to configure one of PayPal payment methods for your store.